-The main reasons I wanted to learn to groom my Cocker are for safety, security, and to take care of his coat needs on my own schedule without having to schlep him to a professional and plunk down $60.
-It’s worth it, but an innate desire to groom him led me to where I am today.
+I wanted to learn the basics of Cocker Spaniel grooming for safety, security, and to take care of his coat needs on my own schedule without having to schlep my dog to a professional and plunk down $70 to $125.
+It’s worth it, but an innate desire to groom my Cocker Spaniel’s coat led me to where I am today.

 This post is dedicated to the basic steps, tools, and tips involved in Cocker Spaniel grooming, which involves several steps.

-In order to learn to groom Dexter (and my next Cocker, Alvin) at home, I visited a professional dog breeder a few times to watch how she groomed Cocker Spaniels in her own private grooming salon.
+In order to learn to groom my Cocker Spaniel at home, I visited a professional dog breeder a few times to watch how she groomed Cocker Spaniels in her own private grooming salon.
 A few times, I watched as my dog was professionally groomed in a shop.
 I also watched many videos and enrolled in a home study grooming program.
+High-quality YouTube videos from a professional dog groomer who specializes in Cocker Spaniels became my second best friend.

-I have been bathing and brushing Dexter since he entered my life at nine weeks old.
-I started touching his ears, paws, body, and mouth to get him used to being handled.
+I’ve done regular bathing, brushing, and touching my Cocker Spaniels since they entered my life at nine weeks of age.
+I began by touching their ears, paws, body, and mouth and include regular brushing to get them used to being handled.

-After Dexter came down with kennel cough twice within a week or so after visiting the professional groomer, I decided to learn.
+After my second Cocker, Dexter, came down with kennel cough twice within a week or so after visiting the professional groomer, I decided to learn.
 Prior to that, he was semi-groomed every six weeks and fully groomed every 9 to 10 weeks.
-Cocker Spaniel coats are thick and require frequent grooming.
+Cocker Spaniels have thick lush coats that require regular, thorough grooming.

-I bathe and blow dry Dexter one day and then I groom him the next.
+I bathe and blow dry my Cockers one day and then I groom them the next.
 A clean coat allows for the blade to run smoothly through the hair.
 I also prefer to break his grooming up into two days so he isn’t standing for hours on end in a tub and then a table.

 Some of the links in this article are affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 I am also an Etsy and Chewy affiliate.

-Tools For Grooming A Cocker Spaniel At Home
+Tools To Groom a Cocker Spaniel At Home

 The right tools are crucial to grooming your Cocker Spaniel at home.
 Knowing how to use those tools is of utmost importance.

-Here’s what I use to groom my dog at home:
+Here’s a basic list of what I use to groom my dog at home and that I recommend you consider, followed by a description of each:

 A sturdy and portable grooming table is a must-have.
 The grooming table I use is portable, foldable, and is easily stored.